pnbruckner/ha-google-maps/README.md

 You can use HACS to manage the installation and provide update notifications.

-1. Add this repo as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/):
+1. Add this repo as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/).
+   It should then appear as a new integration.
+Click on it.
+If necessary, search for "google maps".

    ```text
    https://github.com/pnbruckner/ha-google-maps